Minsu386/til/GRC/Mod 1 Interactive Training.md

 International Traffic in Arms Regulations (ITAR) data - Related to defense articles, services, and related technical data as defined in the US Munitions List (USML).

+You must understand what info an org collects, processes, and stores to ensure appropriate measures are in place and the orgs complies w/ relevant regs, laws and contractual obligations

 ## IS Roles and Responsibilities
 ----